monkeybini/ISF-Project/README.md

 <img src="https://i.ytimg.com/vi/OpaKpzMFOpg/maxresdefault.jpg" width="450px" align="center">

 Now here comes me.
-I studied the function as is, and managed to conditionally,
+I studied the function as is, and managed to show a few things conditionally unfortunately as well.
+I ran out of time to prove 2 prepositions for my proof but i hope to do do before the end of the year and submit my work to a journal.

+I have a draft of my research paper I'll eventual submit for publication, come at ISF if you'd like to read through it.

+Anway my proof assumes 2 hypothesis, one on estimating a certain sum and the other on a upper and lower bound for rowlands sequence.
+Either way, through this i prove that 1) Rowlands function generates prime numbers or 1,and 2) Rowlands function generates infinitely many distinct primes.

+In fact by proving 2) i found a different and new proof of a theorem by the 3 researchers i mentioned.
+In fact my proof is simpler and shorter than theirs but its not as flexible, you can't get as wide array of results as they did.
+I also found a quicker proof a proposition from Rowlands original paper.
+Beyond that, numerically i discovered a new identity on the limit superior and limit inferior of the function.

+## what are recursive functions?
 Now, Rowlands function, denoted as b(n), is a recursive function meaning its value at any point depends on the previous term.
 Examples of a simple recursive function would be, f(n)= f(n-1)*2.
 You get the sequence, 2, 4, 8, 16, 32, 64.
 The function multiplies the previous term by 2.
 Note how u need to start with some number f(1) first.
 This is the initial condition for the function.
 In the example f(1) = 2 gave u the sequence of powers of 2. but if f(1) = 5, the sequence would become, 5, 10,20,40,80,160.

 One of my results on rowlands function is finding a criteria on its initial condition which decides the types of prime numbers it produces.
-## Project history
-My project basically aims to prove a conjecture from 2003.
-It states that a certain recursive function, now called Rowland's function, always produces prime numbers or 1 as output.

 ## How did i do it?